finos/common-cloud-controls/docs/formation/bootstrap.md

 # Phase 1 — Steering Committee Bootstrapping

 The first, and most important step, is to create a charter and assign members to the top level organizational unit: the Steering Committee.
-This must be done through a consensus of the most active CCC participants, with an opportunity for input from the entire community.
+This must be done through a consensus of the most active CCC participants from financial service institutions, with an opportunity for input from the entire community.

 Process: